Computing the Geometric Intersection Number of Curves: Computing a minimal immersion

 When $c$ is primitive and geodesic, we cannot have $\Jmath=\Imath+\ell$ and $\Imath=\Jmath+\ell$ at the same time.
 Otherwise, we must have $k=\ell$ by the preceding paragraph, and $c$ would be a circular shift of $c\Ipath{\Imath}{\ell}\cdot c\Ipath{\Jmath}{\ell}$ and thus homotopic to a square.
-Also remark that when one of the last two conditions in the definition is not satisfied, the bigon maps to a non-singular bigon in the continuous realization of $\mathcal I$ as in Lemma~\ref{lem:geometric-vs-combinatorial}.
+We also remark that when one of the last two conditions in the definition is not satisfied, the bigon maps to a non-singular bigon in the continuous realization of $\Pi$ as in Lemma~\ref{lem:geometric-vs-combinatorial}.
 See Figure~\ref{fig:singular-def}.

-When the bigon is singular we can swap its two sides by exchanging the two arc occurrences $[\Overline{\Imath+p},\Overline{\Imath+p+1}]$ and $[\Overline{\Jmath+\varepsilon p},\Overline{\Imath+\varepsilon(p+1)}]$, for $0\leq p< \ell$ and $k=\varepsilon\ell$. \begin{lem} Swapping the two sides of a singular bigon of an immersion of a geodesic primitive curve decreases its number of crossings by at least two. \end{lem} This is relatively obvious if one considers a continuous realization of the immersion, performs the swapping and comes back to a combinatorial immersion as in the proof of Lemma~\ref{lem:geometric-vs-combinatorial}.
+When the bigon is singular we can swap its two sides by exchanging the two arc occurrences $[\Overline{\Imath+p},\Overline{\Imath+p+1}]$ and $[\Overline{\Jmath+\varepsilon p},\Overline{\Imath+\varepsilon(p+1)}]$ in the left-to-right order associated to their supporting arc, for $0\leq p< \ell$ and $k=\varepsilon\ell$. \begin{lem} Swapping the two sides of a singular bigon of \animmersion{} of a geodesic primitive curve decreases its number of crossings by at least two. \end{lem} This is relatively obvious if one considers a continuous realization of the \immersion{}, performs the swapping and comes back to a combinatorial \immersion{} as in the proof of Lemma~\ref{lem:geometric-vs-combinatorial}.
 We nonetheless provide a purely combinatorial proof in Appendix~\ref{app:swap}.

 Hence, by swapping singular bigons we may decrease the number of crossings until there is no more singular bigons.
-It follows from the next lemma that the resulting immersion has no excess crossing. \begin{thm}[Hass and Scott~{\cite[Th.
-4.2]{hs-ics-85}}] An immersion of a primitive geodesic curve has excess crossing if and only if it contains a singular bigon. \end{thm} \begin{proof} We realize $\mathcal I$ by a continuous curve $\gamma$ with the same construction as in Lemma~\ref{lem:geometric-vs-combinatorial}.
+It follows from the next theorem that the resulting \immersion{} has no excess crossing. \begin{thm}[Hass and Scott~{\cite[Th.
+4.2]{hs-ics-85}}] \Animmersion{} of a primitive geodesic curve has excess crossing if and only if it contains a singular bigon. \end{thm} \begin{proof} We realize $\Pi$ by a continuous curve $\gamma$ with the same construction as in Lemma~\ref{lem:geometric-vs-combinatorial}.
 By Theorem 4.2 in~\cite{hs-ics-85} the curve $\gamma$ has a singular bigon.
-In turn this bigon corresponds to a singular bigon in $\mathcal I$. \end{proof} In the next section we describe how to detect bigons in practice.
+In turn this bigon corresponds to a singular bigon in $\Pi$. \end{proof} In the next section we describe how to detect bigons in practice.